HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day8.md

 - Demonstrate how to get URLs of images from Google: Search>Images>View Image (get photo credit)
 - Open [spreadsheet on local arts centers](https://docs.google.com/spreadsheets/d/1IuaZxQf0zKPVXZZbs7VJKQWG4ePLbf-utVQ8ueN7Eg0/edit?usp=sharing), created at Google Sheets
 - Note column -- Icon -- with arts entered into each cell.
-- Click grey folder next to name J 24 Google Fusion Data Sample.
-Click Make a Copy (not Add to Drive) to add to your Google Drive and rename.
+- Click "File," and choose to "Make a copy" to your own Google Drive.
 - Add information to a fifth establishment to practice finding and adding data.
 Find address, URL and image for ArtsQuest in Bethlehem and create new row on spreadsheet.
 - go to Google Drive, open Google Fusion; Import J24 Table from Google Spreadsheet
 - When map displays correnctly, go to dropdown menu for Change Map; under Change Info Window, edit card's html to remove unecessary boldfaced titles: Name, URL, Address, Description, Image, Icon